Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 [translate it into assembly](https://www.youtube.com/watch?v=2_bJ6Ei6zWo).
 Assembly is not pretty, but at least it's human-readable.

-Due to the very low level nature of the kernel, and how heavily it interacts with the hardware, it is incredibly difficult to make any sense of it.
+Due to the very low-level nature of the kernel, and how heavily it interacts with the hardware, it is incredibly difficult to make any sense of it.
 User space binaries, on the other hand, are abstracted away from the hardware and follow unix standards for calling conventions, binary format, etc. They're an